CustomerSupportKNS/FAQ/general/windows/services/listing.md

-# List services on Windows
+# Listing services on Windows

 ## By mouse navigation (clicking):